estevebadia/switch_config/README.md

 # SWITCH LTI configuration
 Moodle plugin of type ltisource that customizes LTI calls to Kaltura media provider for SWITCH users.

 Additionally, when a course is copied or backup & restored from the same site, this plugin duplicates the entries from the original Media Galleries (both course and activity galleries) to the new ones.
+Similarly, when a course or a Media Gallery external tool is deleted, this plugin deletes the associated categories from the Kaltura server.

 ## Install
 Clone or copy this repo into `/mod/lti/source` folder.
 From Moodle base folder: